 Nic has always been particularly interested in systems theory and its applications to creating positive change within organisations.
 People spend a lot of their waking hours at work and it is clear that creating good experiences for the working population is a win-win-win situation.
 For the organisations there are productivity gains, greater staff retention and increased shareholder value; for individuals their work experiences are much more rewarding; and for society there is the potential for greater innovation.
-Happiness Works is a catalyst for culture change.
-It helps organizations understand happiness and its dividends. and assists in making happiness the driver of success for business.
-Happiness Works provides powerful tools to measure what matters, the expertise to understand the results, a guided process for making change happen, and the support to self-organize and evolve through continual improvement.
+Friday is a catalyst for culture change.
+It helps organizations and teams understand happiness and its dividends, and assists in making happiness the driver of success for business.

 Five Ways to Well-being